Isaac Paredes Player Props: Rays vs. Astros

-On Monday, Isaac Paredes (.250 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Jose Urquidy.
-First pitch is at 6:40 PM ET.
+Isaac Paredes -- with a slugging percentage of .171 in his past 10 games, including no homers) -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Luis Garcia on the mound, on April 25 at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the White Sox.
+In his most recent appearance, he racked up two hits (going 2-for-3 with an RBI) against the Astros.

 Isaac Paredes Game Info & Props vs. the Astros